 6. Chronic Health Conditions

-Approximately 85% of seniors have at least one chronic health condition, and a majority of them actually have two or more chronic conditions!
+Over 90% of seniors have at least one chronic health condition, and a majority actually have multiple chronic conditions!
 Some of these chronic health issues could be keeping them awake at night.

-• Alzheimer’s & Dementia: Changes in the brain because of Alzheimer’s disease and dementia could cause a senior to get drowsy during the day, making it hard to stay asleep at night.
+- Alzheimer’s disease & dementia: Changes in the brain because of Alzheimer’s disease and dementia could cause a senior to get drowsy during the day, making it hard to stay asleep at night.

-• Cardiovascular disease: 39% of individuals with cardiovascular disease reportedly slept fewer than 6.5 hours each night.
+- Cardiovascular disease: 39% of individuals with cardiovascular disease reportedly slept fewer than 6.5 hours or sleep each night.

-• COPD and other lung issues: Lung problems, including asthma, can make it difficult to breathe and can lead to poor quality of sleep.
+- COPD & other lung issues: Lung problems, including asthma, can make it difficult to breathe and can lead to poor quality of sleep.
 It can also increase the risk of obstructive sleep apnea.